During the coronavirus outbreak we must make sure everyone has the support, services and supplies they need during coronavirus.

 The Coronavirus Hampshire Helpline – Hantshelp4vulnerable - can be contacted on 0333 370 4000.

-The helpline is available seven days a week, from 9am-5pm, and is for vulnerable people who do not have support from families, friends or their local community, and who need urgent assistance with practical issues
+The helpline is available 9am to 5pm weekdays, except Fridays, which are 9am to 4.30pm, and is for vulnerable people who do not have support from families, friends or their local community, and who need urgent assistance with practical issues.

 Please note the service is for people currently residing in the county of Hampshire.
 If you are a resident of Southampton, Portsmouth or the Isle of Wight, and call the number above, you will be signposted to their respective local support numbers.